 Margaret joined Watsi on December 3rd, 2019.
-One year ago, Margaret joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Margaret's most recent donation traveled 8,800 miles to support Sreyleak, a student from Cambodia, to fund an ear procedure so she can return to school.
+Two years ago, Margaret joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Margaret's most recent donation traveled 8,200 miles to support Dinavence, a mother and small scale farmer from Uganda, for thyroid removal surgery to relieve her swelling.

 Margaret has funded healthcare for 37 patients in 8 countries.